engie-group/zabel-elements/README.md

 The base part may not exist if an already existing library provides wrappers for the needed low-level calls.
-In such a case, there is no need for a base class and the regular class may simply use the existing library as a client, and inherit from `object`.
+In such a case, there is no need for a base class and the regular class may simply use the existing library as a client and inherit from `object`.

 Similarly, the regular part may be empty, in that it may simply inherit from the base class and contain no additional code.